 Educational Foundations Undergraduate Courses

 Some courses may not be offered every year.
-Check with the college or department office for current information about when specific courses are offered.
+Check with the College of Education or Department of Educational Leadership office for current information about when specific courses are offered.

-For the most up-to-date course listings, please visit the academic catalog.
+For the most up-to-date course listings, please visit the Academic Catalog (course subject: EDF).

 Sample courses may include:

 EDF 200 INTRODUCTION TO EDUCATION (3)

 Function of education in our society; duties and qualifications of those who teach in K-12 schools.
 (Not designed for post-degree state certification students.)
 Letter grade only.
 Course fee required.

 Function of education in our society; duties and qualifications of those who teach in K-12 schools.
 (Not designed for post-degree state certification students.)
 Letter grade only.
 Course fee required.
 Prerequisite: Honors Student Group